-The Company has estimated the fair value of its financial instruments as of December 31, 2018 and 2017 using available market information or other appropriate valuation methodologies.
+The Company has estimated the fair value of its financial instruments as of December 31, 2019 and 2018 using available market information or other appropriate valuation methodologies.
 Considerable judgment, however, is required in interpreting market data to develop the estimates of fair value.
 Accordingly, the estimates presented in the accompanying consolidated financial statements are not necessarily indicative of the amounts the Company would realize in a current market exchange.

 The carrying amounts of cash and cash equivalents, receivables, payables and other current assets and liabilities approximate fair value because of the short maturity of those instruments.
-As of December 31, 2017, there were no significant concentrations of financial instruments in a single investee, industry or geographic location.